 - If the appeal application is rejected, this will also be communicated to the candidate with reasons within 7 working days

 Stage 2: Refer to Appeals Review Panel meeting

 In the event that the appeal application is considered valid, the ACT will convene an Appeals Review Panel consisting of the ACT’s Director of Awarding Body, ACT’s Chief Assessor (who will act as Chair) and a person entirely independent of the assessment process.

 - papers relating to the appeal circulated to the panel for their consideration;

 - evidence as presented by the candidate;

 - evidence provided by the Senior Assessor for the paper concerned.
-Such evidence can be provided in person or in writing.

-The panel may request further information from the candidate or offer the candidate the right to present their case in person.
 The decision of the Appeals Review Panel will be communicated to the candidate in writing within one month of receipt of an appeal.

 The decision will either be that the appeal is not upheld, in which case the original assessment outcome remains unchanged, or that the appeal is upheld, and the original mark may be adjusted.

 |Appeals Application Deadline||Up to two months from result notification|